 Note 4

-Here we will work with a simple stochastic model developed by Japanese researchers and published recently in Physical Review E, one of the main journals for statistical mechanics.
+Here we will work with a simple stochastic model developed by Japanese researchers and published recently in Physical Review E, one of the main journals for statistical physics.

 Any stock market can be understood as a collection of agents or dealers buying and selling some stock.

-As a minimal model we consider a market with only two dealers, which we call 1 and 2, that are trading some stock.
+As a minimal model we consider a market with only two dealers, which we call 1 and 2, which are trading some stock.

 Each dealer has a maximum price that he is willing to pay to buy new stock, and a minimum price he is willing to accept to sell stock he already owns.